London Overground: East London line extension

-Operations began with a limited preview service between Dalston Junction and New Cross/New Cross Gate, with full operation between Dalston Junction and West Croydon/Crystal Palace on 23 May.
+Services began with a limited preview service between Dalston Junction and New Cross/New Cross Gate, with full service between Dalston Junction and West Croydon/Crystal Palace on 23 May.
 On 28 February 2011, the line between Dalston Junction and Highbury & Islington was opened.
 In attendance were the Mayor of London and London Underground's Managing Director.
-TfL announced in November 2010 that ridership was ahead of forecast at 92,000 a day, and that patronage at Surrey Quays had "gone through the roof".
+TfL announced in November 2010 that ridership was ahead of forecast at 92,000 a day, and that patronage at had "gone through the roof".

-The incorporation of the East London line into the Overground network has added substantial sections of line in tunnel, including the historic Thames Tunnel, the oldest tunnel under a navigable river in the world.
-A peculiarity is that at the London Overground runs below the London Underground (though there are other parts of the network where this occurs, e.g. the Watford Junction to Euston route between Kenton and South Kenton – shared with the Bakerloo line – passes under the Metropolitan line between Northwick Park and Preston Road).
+The incorporation of the East London line into the Overground network has put substantial sections of line in tunnel, including the historic Thames Tunnel, the first and oldest tunnel underneath any navigable river in the world.
+A peculiarity is that, at Whitechapel, the London Overground passes underneath the London Underground (although there are many other places on the network where this occurs, e.g. the Watford Junction to Euston route between and – shared with the Bakerloo line – passes underneath the Metropolitan line between and Preston Road).